WAKAKUSA ENGLISH PROGRAM

 WHAT IS EXPECTED

 Accepted applicants will sign an initial two-year contract to live and work in Tamura with a team of other English teachers.
 The possibility of staying longer than two years can be discussed.
-The following compensation and benefits are provided: A monthly salary, a monthly food stipend, furnished apartment, basic utilities, low-cost medical coverage, round-trip airfare to Japan, payment of local income taxes, a weekly evening meal, and occasional excursions with the Maki family and the other teachers.
+The following compensation and benefits are provided: A monthly salary starting around 280,000 yen to cover food, apartment, basic utilities, low-cost medical coverage, taxes, etc. Most of our teachers can also save a significant amount of money from their salaries, pay student loans, travel, etc. Additionally, round-trip airfare to and from Japan is covered.

 Interviews are generally conducted each year in the fall.
 New teachers usually arrive in Japan around the first of April following an orientation in late March.
 However, teachers can be interviewed and hired year-round.